 Total or (average)

-Table 1 summarizes the available literature about MDDS.
-It is a disorder that mainly affects women (87%) in their mid 40's.
-Except in California where men are also affected, (the site of Dr. Cha's study), most individuals with MDDS are women who go on a 7-day cruise.
-After getting off the boat, or "debarking" (debarquement), they develop a rocking sensation, as if they are still on the boat.
+MdDS is a disorder that mainly affects women (85%) in their mid 40's.
+Except in California where a larger number of men are affected, (the site of Dr. Cha's study), almost all individuals with MdDS are women.
+They typically have gone on a 7-day cruise.
+After getting off the boat, or "debarking" (debarquement), they immediately develop a rocking sensation, as if they are still on the boat.

-Table 2: Features Distinguishing MDDS from Land-sickness (LDS)
+Table 2: Features Distinguishing MdDS from Land-sickness (LDS)

 1 or more months